HL7/fhir-us-ndh/input/pagecontent/ndapi-examples.md

 - [Organization/Organization-Social-Towson-Food]

 #### PractitionerRole
-PractionerRole describes the relationship between a practitioner and an organization.
+PractitionerRole describes the relationship between a practitioner and an organization.
 A practitioner provides services to the organization at a location.
 Practitioners also participate in healthcare provider insurance networks through their role at an organization.

-##### Examples associated with this PractiontionerRole
+##### Examples associated with this PractitionerRole
 Dr. Hans Solo operates a private practice within the Hans Solo Clinic, offering primary healthcare services.
 He is an active participant in the Blue Cross Blue Shield Connecticut PPO network, which is covered by the Blue Cross Blue Shield Connecticut Insurance Plan.

 Patients can effortlessly locate Dr. Solo by searching his name, specialty, or location.
 The search results provide comprehensive information, including the location and type of service offered, the clinic's working hours, acceptance of new patients, types of insurance honored, and an electronic link to access patient medical records.